bayvictor/20200423-VictorHuang-NYCSchools/README.md

-# Search New Yourk City Schools, for their SAT scores, etc, using listview searching.
+# Android Search, for 479 New Yourk City Schools, for their SAT scores, etc, using listview searching.

 Using 479 Schools SAT scores etc, Data from NYC for showcase, This is a simple android project who display listview with dynamic searching